CompPhysics/MLErasmus/README.md

 ## Practicalities

 1. Lectures are in the morning, from 9am-1130am.
-2. Four hours of laboratory sessions for work on computational projects, from 2pm to 6pm;
+2. Three hours of laboratory sessions for work on computational projects, from 2pm to 5pm;
 3. Lectures and lab sessions will all be at GANIL, starting January 18 at 9am.
 4. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 We are aiming at having two projects to be handed in.
-These will graded and should be finalized not later than two weeks after the course is over.
+These will be graded and should be finalized not later than two weeks after the course is over.
 Both projects count 50% each of the final grade.
 We plan to make the grades available not later than March 1, hopefully the grades will be available before that.

 ## Lecture material